Banner reading June Interpreter Spotlight, Jordan Aviles, Mexico. Owner of Desert Comms and Spanish Medical Interpreter

 Qualified Interpreter

 This term is much less precise in its meaning than “certified interpreter.”
-A “qualified interpreter” is someone who is considered competent to interpret in at least two languages after meeting a set of standards or criteria.
+A “qualified interpreter” can interpret competently in at least two languages.

-Most certifying bodies provide for some kind of “qualified” or “provisional” status for interpreters who speak languages for which no certification is available.
+Most certifying bodies provide a “qualified” or “provisional” status for interpreters who speak languages for which no certification is available.
 In this case, the criteria for what is considered “qualified” may consist of showing the required level of language proficiency, passing a test in English or a country’s primary language of service, and proof of interpreting training and experience.

 Increasingly, state and federal legislation in the U.S. has begun to address the lack of certification available for most interpreters by defining both certified and qualified interpreters and how that relates to where they can work.
 For example, the rules governing Section 1557 of the Affordable Care Act are currently being revised.
 The current proposal includes definitions for a qualified interpreter for a limited English proficient individual, qualified translator, and qualified interpreter for an individual with a disability.